Skip to main content

 1. Navigate to https://cloud.temporal.io/settings/identities

-2. Find the Service Account you would like to update
+2. Find the relevant Service Account

 3. Click the three vertical dots in the Service Account row